England | Scotland | Wales | Northern Ireland | Ireland

 Ms Nicola Dickinson Clinical Governance Manager

-The practice manager is involved in managing all of the business aspects of the practice such as making sure that the right systems are in place to provide a high quality of patient care, human resources, finance, patient safety, premises and equipment.
+The practice manager is involved in managing all of the business aspects of the practice, such as human resources, finance, safety, premises and equipment.
 The clinical governance manager oversees all aspects of clinical services provision and contract compliance, data management and information technology.
 They support the GPs and other medical professionals with delivering patient services and also help to develop extended services to enhance patient care.

 Receptionists provide an important link for patients with the practice and are your initial contact point for general enquiries.
 They can provide basic information on services and results and direct you to the right person depending on your health issue or query.
 Receptionists make most of the patient appointments with the GPs and nurses.
 They also perform other important tasks such as issuing repeat prescriptions and dealing with prescription enquiries, dealing with financial claims, dealing with patient records and carrying out searches and practice audits.